coin-or/MibS/README.md

 BUILDING

-With CHiPPS and SYMPHONY installed, modify the Makefile to reflect the installation directory of the above COIN-OR projects (edit the value of the variable '''COININSTDIR''').
+With CHiPPS and SYMPHONY installed, modify the Makefile to reflect the installation directory of the above COIN-OR projects (edit the value of the variable 'COININSTDIR').
 Then execute the command

 '''
 make